GCOM7140/group-project/README.md

 courses (Style & Grammar and Presentation Skills) while others may diverge.
-Your professors will independently review and evaluate your report and presentation, giving special attention to the portions of your analysis that relate to the content covered in each course.
-They will share their evaluations with each other and discuss discrepancies, hence it is possible that groups may receive different grades for each class.
-While the grading categories will be the same for both courses, there is a possibility that group performance in some categories may be stronger for analyses aligning with one course as compared to the other.
+Your professors will independently review and evaluate your report and presentation, giving special attention to the portions of your analysis that relate to the content covered in their courses.
+They will share their evaluations with each other and discuss discrepancies; hence, it is possible that groups may receive different grades for each class.
+While the grading categories will be the same for both courses, group performance in some categories may be stronger for analyses aligning with one course as compared to the other.

 The following table summarizes the breakdown of how final project grades will be
 determined: